Makarov-Danil-School-Projects-CTU/recomendation-system-spearman-rank-correlation/README.md

-Keywords: React, Python, Flast, Recommendation system, JWT
+Keywords: React.js, Python, Flask, Recommendation system, JWT

 # Movie Recommendation System

 This project implements a Movie Recommendation System that serves users and their movie recommendations.
-It is built with Python using Flask + ReactJS, and it utilizes collaborative filtering and correlation-based recommendation algorithms.
+It is built with Python using Flask + React.js, and it utilizes collaborative filtering and correlation-based recommendation algorithms.

 ## Overview